flecheria/Heron/README.md

 The add-on includes components in five categories.

 ![toolbar-v0_3_9](https://user-images.githubusercontent.com/13613796/147161114-da93d1f6-5e9b-4884-b33e-4ace94beb404.PNG)

-#
-### GIS Import | Export
+## GIS Import-Export

-Components for importing and exporting GIS data.
+Components for importing and exporting GIS data:

 - **Import Vector**: Import vector GIS data clipped to a boundary, including SHP, GeoJSON, OSM, KML, MVT, GDB folders and HTTP sources.
 - **Import Topo**: Create a topographic mesh from a raster file (IMG, HGT, ASCII, DEM, TIF, etc) clipped to a boundary.
 - **Import Raster**: Import georeferenced raster data.
 - **Import OSM**: Import vector OpenStreetMap data clipped to a boundary.
 Nodes, Ways and Relations are organized onto their own branches in the output.
 Building massing will also be included if it exists in the OSM data.
 - **Import LAZ**: Import LAS & LAZ files.
 Built on laszip.net.
 - **Export Vector**: Export Grasshopper geometry to Shapefile, GeoJSON, KML and GML file formats in the WGS84 (EPSG:4326) spatial reference system.

-#
-### GIS Tools
+## GIS Tools

-Components for translating between Rhino and GIS coordinates and processing GIS data with GDAL programs.
+Components for translating between Rhino and GIS coordinates and processing GIS data with GDAL programs:

 - **Set EarthAnchorPoint**: Set the Rhino EarthAnchorPoint.
 Setting the EAP is necessary for most Heron components to work properly.
 - **XY to Decimal Degrees**: Convert XY to Decimal Degrees Longitude/Latitude in the WGS84 spatial reference system.
 - **Decimal Degrees to XY**: Convert WGS84 Decimal Degrees Longitude/Latitude to X/Y.